Last visit: April 30, 2023

 Globe Life Field replaces the not-that-old Globe Life Park.
 The Texas heat was just too much in July and August for an open-air venue, hence the need for a climate-controlled facility.
 And after due diligence that determined it to be impractical to retrofit a roof onto their “old” stadium, the Rangers and the city of Arlington worked quickly to build something new.

-When you build a new facility, you’d expect it to be a big upgrade over the previous one.
+When you erect a new facility, you’d expect it to be a big upgrade over the previous one.
 Sadly, this is not the case here.
 It’s a relatively bland structure with uninspired exterior architecture and a sense of utility over romance.
-Functionally, it works great ———— awesome sightlines, nice leg room, wide concourses, and a roof that guarantees comfortable baseball, rain, shine or 100-degree Texas summer heat.
+Functionally, it works great ———— awesome sightlines, nice leg room, wide concourses, and guaranteed comfortable baseball, rain, shine or 100-degree Texas summer heat.
 But unless you’re seating in one of the impressive premium seat areas, it doesn’t have a ton of amenities; Atlanta’s Truist Park, a similarly utilitarian suburban structure that opened in 2017, blows this one away on that front.
 So while it brought back my smile for live baseball in 2021 by opening to full capacity right away (because… Texas), it is a disappointing new venue.
 By happenstance, it placed in the exact same slot and earned the same score as its predecessor.
 Meaning the city of Arlington and Rangers ownership really spent $1.2 billion on a lateral move.
 That’s pricy air conditioning!

-In fairness, some of softness in some of the scores (such as Food) could be due to limitations in opening during a pandemic.
-This score does have room to move.
-My fear though is this new park proves successful with the casual fan and sparks a wave of new “practical” ballparks over the romantic ballparks built late last century.
+I’m hardly alone in this harsh critique.
+Most ballpark aficionados share my sense of meh.
+But the “average” Metroplex baseball fan seems happy with their new toy.
+So my fear is this new park proves successful with the casual fan and sparks a wave of new “practical” ballparks over the romantic ballparks built late last century.
 That would be a backwards step for us stadium chasers.

 Exterior aesthetics 5/10; Interior & Concourse Aesthetics 9/10; Sightlines 5/5; Seating 5/5; Traffic flow 5/5; Scoreboard 7/10; Amenities & entertainment 3/5; Bars & Restaurants 3/5; Celebrating history 5/5; Grand entrance 5/5; Sense of place 11/25; WOW Factor 6/10.
 Total 69 points divided by 2 for 34.5.